Frequently Asked Questions

 The Board of Education accepts written testimony, either delivered or mailed to its office, or via email at: firstname.lastname@example.org.

-Communications addressed to the Board are distributed to all members and listed in the Board’s public reading file.
+Communications addressed to a board member(s) are distributed to all members and listed in the Board’s public reading file.

 Written communications with public officials generally are considered a public record and subject to disclosure (viewing and/or copying of the communication) pursuant to a public records request.